 MANUFACTURING INDUSTRY ESTIMATES

 13 Therefore, the 2003-04 manufacturing industry estimates have been derived as follows:

 Income contribution by unit type

-19 Estimates for each of the selected industries were produced by aggregating the contributing data streams.
-An indication of the importance of these populations to the data can be gained from their contribution to the estimate of total income for Total selected industries.
-The following table shows their proportional contributions to total income.
+14 An indication of the importance of these populations to the data can be gained from their contribution to the estimate of sales and service income for total Manufacturing.
+The following table shows their proportional contributions to sales and service income.

 - A sample survey was used to estimate the contribution of:

 - all businesses in the ABS maintained population